CocoaPods/trunk.cocoapods.org/README.md

 ### Usage in interested web services

-Currently you get a ping on each commit.
-We will add more hooks, and you will be able to choose which you'd like, but for now it's just commits.

-1. Add your URL wherever one of the hook config methods (see above) is called (currently `ìnit.rb`).
+1. Add your URL wherever one of the hook config methods (see above) is called (currently in `ìnit.rb`).
 2. We recommend you add `OUTGOING_HOOK_PATH` to the path to at least obscure your path.
 3. Install a POST route in your service that corresponds to the URL.
 Note: You MUST NOT use the value in `OUTGOING_HOOK_PATH` inside your public code.
 Instead, use an ENV variable as well, and set it to correspond to `OUTGOING_HOOK_PATH`.